 Conference Hours/Student Hours: Engaging in content discussion, asking questions, and proactively getting help increases student learning and success.
-To facilitate this, I am available to meet outside of class.
+To facilitate this, I am available to meet via WebEx/Zoom.
 Since we all have different schedules, I encourage you to meet with me at a time that is mutually convenient.
-Please email or speak with me before/after class to make an appointment.
+Please email me to make an appointment.